Lyalpha/ifuanal/docs/tutorial.rst

 :meth:`~ifuanal.IFUCube.plot_continuum`
 """""""""""""""""""""""""""""""""""""""
 plots the spectra of a bin and the fit to the continuum, as well as the contribution of the various age and metallicity bases to the integrated fit.

-:meth:`~ifuanal.IFUCube.plot_continuum`
+:meth:`~ifuanal.IFUCube.plot_emission`
 """""""""""""""""""""""""""""""""""""""
 plots the spectra of a bin and the fit to the emission spectrum.